andr-groth/CDO-scripts/docs/prepare_data2.md

 Arguments:

-- `CONFIGFILE`: The path to the configuration file that provides parameters for creating anomalies.
+- `CONFIGFILE`: The configuration file that provides parameters for creating anomalies.
-- `EOFFILE`: The path to the file containing the EOFs.
+- `EOFFILE`: The file containing the EOFs.
 - `FILEPATH`: The path to the folder containing the netCDF files to be processed.
+The script will process all `*.nc` files in the folder.

 ## Script Steps